2009 San Antonio Silver Stars season

-The 2009 WNBA season is the 13th season for the San Antonio Silver Stars franchise of the Women's National Basketball Association.
-It is their 7th in San Antonio.
+The 2009 WNBA season was the 13th season for the San Antonio Silver Stars franchise of the Women's National Basketball Association.
+It was their 7th in San Antonio.
 The Silver Stars were unsuccessful in their attempt to advance to the WNBA Finals for the second consecutive season.

 Offseason

 Dispersal Draft

 Based on the Silver Stars' 2008 record, they would pick 13th in the Houston Comets dispersal draft.
 The Silver Stars waived their pick.

-WNBA Draft
+WNBA draft

-The following are the Silver Stars' selections in the 2009 WNBA Draft.
+The following are the Silver Stars' selections in the 2009 WNBA draft.